mweel1/usa_high_level/civil-agencies/index.md

 ### Starting Up

-Downstream agencies are started up after the General Administration in their jurisdiction has approved them.
-The upstream agency will provide all the requirements of the board including the job descriptions of the board members, and an example budget from another jurisdiction.
+Federal General Administration will ensure the city general administration has all the resources and know how to bring in other civil agencies into a city to run its operations.

 ### Data Sharing